Grand Contour Canal

 The proposal would have accommodated 300-ton continental-size barges.
 Feeder conduit canals at the same contour level would have been used to bring water into the system from North Wales, The Pennines and the South West Peninsula.

 It was also named The Three-hundred-foot Canal for its height above sea level, 310 ft.
 It was to be 100 ft wide by 17 ft deep, with 25 ft headroom.
+(For comparison, this would be a CEMT Class VIb waterway, carrying ships of similar size to the Amsterdam–Rhine Canal.)

 It was intended to connect the major industrial centres of London, Bristol, Southampton, Coventry, Birmingham, Nottingham, Derby, Chester, Manchester, Blackburn, Bradford, Hartlepool and Newcastle, with vertical lift locks at the nine termini, having tanks 250 ft by 35 ft by 14 ft draught.
 A 6 mi long tunnel was proposed between Airedale and Ribblesdale.

 The scheme was intended both for transport and for a water supply grid, for water distribution is a major problem in London and South East England.

 In 2012 the scheme was brought back to attention after Boris Johnson, the Mayor of London, showed his support for the scheme as a way to transport water from the higher, and wetter, areas of Wales, Scotland, and northern England to the 'breadbasket' of the south east.
 A maximum flow of water of some 2000 cuft/s anywhere in either direction was visualised, sourced from the Northern Pennines 800 sqmi, the Dee, the Severn and the Wye 1040 sqmi and Exmoor 160 sqmi.